How to publicize events and news

 - Work with us well in advance.
 To get the best publicity, we try to send press releases out at least three to four weeks in advance of the event.
 We would like to have information at least one month before an event.
 Sometimes a press release might need to go out or a story idea pitched months in advance.
 Our student writers have limited schedules, so the further advance notice we have, the better.

 - We recognize that some events are planned at the spur of the moment.
-In those cases, we will do our best to get information out, but short notice does put a strain on our schedules and makes it less likely that a media outlet will run the story.
+In those cases, we will do our best to get information out, but short notice makes it less likely that a media outlet will run the story.

 - Press Releases: Our office sends out news releases announcing on-campus events, highlighting student, faculty and staff accomplishments, and announcing developments and changes at the College.
 Ideas for press releases come from a variety of sources, and we are always looking for these ideas.

 - Events: Carleton’s monthly public events calendar is distributed in hard copy and PDF format once a month (toward the end of each month) to selected media sources, Northfield community contacts and on-campus constituents.
 To be added to our distribution list, please send a request to email@example.com

 - Carleton in the News: We work diligently to spread the news of Carleton by placing stories about the College’s people and programs in the media.
 The Carleton Now website includes a section aggregating Carleton’s appearances in newspapers, magazines, radio and television.